pdragicevich/skills-api/SkillsAPI.Albemuth.Net/Data/CBT_Personalisation.md

 area: CBT
 section: Cognitive Distortions
 title: Personalisation
-summary: "Personalising" is where you assume responsibility for a negative even when there is no basis for doing so
+summary: Personalising is where you assume responsibility for a negative even when there is no basis for doing so
 ---
 The personalisation thinking error involves seeing yourself as the cause of everything negative, even though you are not the one responsible.
 This often leads to feelings of shame and guilt.